 Dean's drama screenplays, documentary scripts and project proposals have been optioned by production companies and broadcasters.
 He is currently working with fellow producers in the UK and the US on factual and fiction projects.
 His recent documentary on Philip Larkin (featuring former British poet laureate, Sir Andrew Motion) was comissioned by Sky Arts and produced by Icon Films.
 It was first broadcast in November 2017.

-Until recently, Dean taught part-time modules on creative-writing for screen, theatre and radio at The University of Hull, England.
+For 14 years, Dean taught script-writing for cinema, television, theatre and radio at The University of Hull, England.
 His work for screen draws on this and many other experiences...

 In 2003, Dean co-founded Scene Cinema Ltd. (SCL) with screenwriter Jim Hawkins.
 They worked with many organisations to develop video projects and media programmes for Degree, BTec and Diploma, as well as courses of study for 'gifted and talented' students, 'special needs' students, young offenders and teachers.
-Scene Cinema also produced award-winning boardgames under its imprint Ludorum Games.
-In 2010, the company acquired the rights to the Melissi Digital Classroom, which is now used to help teachers to deliver language classes in educational, government and military institutions around the world.
+SCL also produced award-winning boardgames (designed by Dean) under its imprint Ludorum Games.
+In 2010, SCL acquired the rights to the Melissi Digital Classroom (designed by Jim), which is now used to help teachers deliver language classes in educational, government and military institutions around the world.

-Dean ceased to be a Scene Cinema/Melissi director in 2016.
+Dean ceased to be an SCL/Melissi director in 2016.

-If you have any comments, questions or suggestions for Dean, please send them via the 'contact' link above.
+If you have any comments, questions or suggestions for Dean, please send them via the 'Contact Dean' link below.